Mikejo5000/vsts-docs-pr/docs/work/tfs-ps-sync/sync-ps-tfs.md

 ## [Tasktop](http://www.tasktop.com/product-overview)

-Tasktop provides enterprise-grade integration between Microsoft Project Server and TFS/VSTS, as well as to most other popular Agile, DevOps and Systems Development Lifecycle (SDLC) tools.
+Tasktop provides enterprise-grade integration between Microsoft Project Server and TFS/Azure Codex, as well as to most other popular Agile, DevOps and Systems Development Lifecycle (SDLC) tools.
 This integration automates the flow of artifacts (such as work items and tasks) across these tools, eliminating wasted time and bottlenecks while increasing velocity, collaboration and even employee satisfaction!
 In addition, Tasktop can automatically collect the activity data into a central database, enabling the creation of consolidated dashboards and reports, allowing for greater project visibility and artifact traceability.

 [Tasktop's unique model-based integration approach](https://www.tasktop.com/product-overview) dramatically reduces the time and effort it takes to integrate tools; this is particularly important for larger organizations with many tools (and tool instances), hundreds of projects within those tools, thousands of users, and millions of work items and tasks.